MariaSchoinaki/Multithreading-Ordering-System/README.md

 1. Clone the project.
 2. Make sure you have installed a proper c/c++ compiler (Recommended operating system to run this program macOS / Linux).
 3. Open your terminal.
-4. Change the working directory to the cloned projecte's one.
+4. Change the working directory to the cloned project's one.
 5. Run.
    ```sh
    >>gcc PizzaRestaurant.c -o executable